 Even though they are shy and reserved, they have intense feelings and care deeply about their values.
 They may struggle with showing emotions, which means that someone can easily hurt an ISFJ without noticing.
 They are kind, devoted, and shy people with an intense need to belong.
 For this reason, even though they are introverts, ISFJs are often sociable, especially in situations when someone needs their help or support.

 ESFPs may find an enjoyable company in an ISFJ personality.
-Furthermore, these two MBTI types may perfectly complement each other’s strengths and weaknesses.
+Furthermore, these two personality types may perfectly complement each other’s strengths and weaknesses.
 ESFPs are people-centered and caring, just like ISFJs, but as extroverts they like to be surrounded by others.
 Their tendency to involve others in various fun activities may help ISFJs to find belonging.
 Similar to ISFJs, the ESFP personality types also care about their core values, and even though they are outgoing types, ESFPs do not like to share their deepest thoughts and feelings with everyone.
 When they feel their values are not appreciated, they can get easily insulted.
 However, unlike ISFJs who tend to keep their feelings bottled down, ESFPs will be more likely to have an emotional outburst.

 ESFP vs. Empaths or NF Types

 Personality types belonging to the NF temperament are highly idealistic and intuitive.
 NF types are relaxed, kind, and sympathetic, and may even come across as too laid back at times.
 Despite their many positive qualities, NF types tend to worry too much and may have a hard time when making decisions.
 As typical Feeling types, these personalities despise conflicts and are happiest when everybody around them is feeling positive and getting along.
 We are going to compare the ESFP with these four types to find out what the similarities and differences are between them.
-The four NF types in the MBTI spectrum are INFP; ENFP; INFJ, and ENFJ.
+The four NF types in the personalities spectrum are INFP; ENFP; INFJ, and ENFJ.

 ESFP vs. ENFP